soedinglab/MMseqs2/README.md

  * Fast ungapped alignment searches to find [very similar sequence matches](https://github.com/soedinglab/MMseqs2/wiki#mapping-very-similar-sequences-using-mmseqs-map)
  * Searches against [profile databases such as the PFAM](https://github.com/soedinglab/MMseqs2/wiki#how-to-create-a-target-profile-database-from-pfam)

 Many modes can also be combined.
-You can for example, do a translated nucleotide against protein profile search.
+You can, for example, do a translated nucleotide against protein profile search.

 ## How to cluster
 Before clustering, convert your database into the MMseqs2 database format: